jdesbonnet/GNSS_SDR_HACKRF/README.md

 # GNSS_SDR_HACKRF

 Experiments in getting GNSS-SDR working with the HackRF One SDR.
 Summary: while all the hardware seems to be working, there is no evidence of the reception of any kind of GPS L1 signal.
-The antenna is known to be good.
+The GNSS antenna is known to work in regular positioning and RTK modes.
 The config file is from the documentation (the HackRF example).
-So that leaves the HackRF which *seems* to work (eg gqrx shows signals where I expect them).
+So that leaves the HackRF which *seems* to work (eg gqrx shows signals where I expect them, Dump1090 works, kalibrate reports GSM channels).
 I have also verified that there is a 3.22V DC bias on the antenna port when running gnss-sdr.

-What next?
-Test the HackRF thoroughly.
-Can I receve ADS-B on 1090MHz?
-Maybe decode cell network signals.
+What to check next??

 ## Equipment: